-The first time I encountered Lyme’s disease was after my youngest sister, Emma, contracted it from what we believed to be a spider bite.
-It’s transferable from any biting insect really, mosquitoes, ticks, spiders etc. but it’s more often contracted through tick bites.
+The first time I encountered Lyme’s disease was after my younger sister contracted it from what we believed to be a spider bite.
+It’s transferable from any biting insect really; mosquitoes, ticks, spiders etc. But it’s more often contracted through tick bites.

-This means that all the antibiotics may do is kill essential immune-boosting bacteria, while basically leaving the Lyme bacteria – which are the main targets for the antibiotics – unaffected…
+This means that all the antibiotics do is kill essential immune-boosting bacteria, while basically leaving the Lyme bacteria (the main targets) unaffected…

-I’ll share some of the natural treatments she’s used to help improve her Lyme (our naturopath is hopeful that eventually she’ll get rid of the Lyme completely, which she’s helped many in the past to do).
+I’ll share some of the natural treatments my sister’s used to help improve her Lyme (our naturopath is hopeful that eventually she’ll get rid of the Lyme completely, which she’s helped many to do in the past).

 What is Lyme Disease?